PierreZ/circus/README.md

 ## Overview

-A crate that will provides a toolbox to create distributed systems in Rust.
+A sets of crates that will provide toolboxes to create distributed systems in Rust.
 Highly experimental for now, but the end-goal is to provide some of the helpers that the [FoundationDB's developers](https://www.foundationdb.org/) have:
 * a [simulator](https://www.youtube.com/watch?v=4fFDFbi3toc)
 * a [rpc framework](https://forums.foundationdb.org/t/why-was-flow-developed/1711/2) built using the simulator.